chjome/DataAnalytics/README.md

 3. Simple ASCII Turn Based Adventure
     - Programming Language: C++
     - Simple turn based game that tracks player and enemy positions on a grid and simulated a battle on collision.

+4. Taskflo
+    - Programming Language: Java
+    - Developed a web application called "TaskFlo" using Java with PostgreSQL and Spring Boot.
+    - Designed and implemented a user-friendly interface for tracking user-created tasks.
+    - Utilized database management techniques to store and retrieve task data efficiently.